samueltangz/swift-noise-protocol/README.md

 # NoiseProtocol

 Noise protocol implemented with Swift.
+This is *NOT* ready as we are building the MVP.